-If you opt for the full-time course, you'll attend the University for 12 months, with between eight and twelve hours of teaching scheduled a week during both teaching terms and supervised study during the dissertation term.
+If you opt for the full-time course, you'll attend the University for 12 months, with between eight and twelve hours of teaching scheduled a week during both teaching terms and mentored study during the final project term.

 The part-time route is designed to help you fit your studies around your other commitments.
-You should be able to complete the Certificate stage in eight months, the Diploma in 20 months and the full Masters in 31 to 35 months, or in a shorter amount of time, depending on when you begin your dissertation.
-You'll typically have 3-5 hours of teaching a week during each teaching term and supervised study during the dissertation terms.
+You should be able to complete the Certificate stage in eight months, the Diploma in 20 months and the full Masters in 31 to 35 months, or in a shorter amount of time, depending on when you begin your final project.
+You'll typically have 3-5 hours of teaching a week during each teaching term and mentored study during the dissertation terms.

 If you have been out of higher education for a while, we provide skills sessions to help prepare you for studying again as well as sessions for non-native English speakers.